naiemg/Course-Vacancy-Notification-System/README.md

 ## Successes
 * Program completed 2,600 successful iterations across a 2 week period.
 * Improved algorithm decreases runtime from 50 seconds to 14 seconds.

+## Tools
+*Selenium Webdriver* - Allows for automation in the web browser as well as headless capabilities.